How to Get Medical Courier Contracts

 Do I need experience to get a medical courier contract?

-For subcontracting — usually no. Most courier companies will train you on their procedures.
-For direct facility contracts — some experience helps, even if it's just a few months of subcontracting.
-See our guide to becoming a medical courier for how to get started.
+For subcontracting, usually no. Most courier companies will train you on their specific procedures.
+For direct contracts with facilities, having some experience definitely helps, but even a few months of subcontracting is enough to show you know what you're doing.
+See our guide to becoming a medical courier if you're starting from scratch.

 How much does a medical courier contract pay?